Stamp out disease! What do you need to know?

 A particular plant may be immune, resistant or susceptible to disease.
 The term ‘tolerant’ implies reasonable yield performance despite the presence of disease.
 Disease risk is greater in back to back fields increasing the importance of planting resistant varieties.
 There are a number of varieties that have good resistance to Verticillium wilt or Fusarium wilt, with the levels of resistance indicated by higher V-rank or F-rank respectively.
 In addition to resistance, consider the seedling vigour of a variety particularly when watering up or planting early.

 Managing environmental conditions:

 Altering row or plant spacing, changing irrigation method or frequency, or changing sowing date are means of manipulating environmental conditions to be less conducive to infection and disease spread in the host plant.

 Planting into well prepared, firm, high best will optimise stand establishment and seedling vigour.
 Carefully positioned fertiliser and herbicides in the bed prevents damage to plant roots.
 Fields should have good drainage and not allow water to back-up and inundate plants.
-Ideal soil temperatures for cotton establishment are 16–28 degrees (celcius).
-Temperatures below this result in slow emergence and increased chance of attack from soil pathogens and insects.
+Ideal soil temperatures for cotton establishment are 16–28 degrees celcius.
+Temperatures below this can result in slow emergence and increased chance of attack from soil pathogens such as the Black root rot pathogen and insects.
 Where possible delay planting until conditions are suitable.

 Applying water prior to planting provides better conditions for seedling emergence than water after planting, as the water can drop the soil temperature further.
 Root systems weakened by disease can show water stress early in the season, and should be irrigated accordingly.
-Waterlogging should be avoided, particularly late in the season when temperatures have cooled.
+Waterlogging should be avoided, particularly later in the season when temperatures are cooler.